swarch-2f-rootly/2f/Prototype_3/README.md

 - Every flood packet reaches the gateway and propagates to the microservices it fronts.

 #### Post–Reverse Proxy (Validation)
-- `reverse-proxy` is the only public HTTP/REST connector; all clients traverse `web-browser → WAF → reverse-proxy → api-gateway`.
+- The WAF reverse proxy is the only public HTTP/REST connector; all clients traverse `web-browser/fe-mobile → WAF (reverse proxy) → api-gateway`.
 - `api-gateway` and downstream services are isolated on a private network without host port mappings.
-- Proxy enforces per-IP/per-route throttling, optional caching, and centralized logging to monitor ingress.
+- The WAF enforces per-IP/per-route throttling, optional caching, and centralized logging to monitor ingress.

 ### 5. Response

-The system must preserve availability by shaping traffic at the edge:
+When the WAF reverse proxy is **not** yet implemented, the system responds to floods in a brittle way:

-1. **Edge Throttling:** Reverse proxy counts requests per IP and returns HTTP `429` when limits are exceeded.
+1. **Edge Throttling:** Does **not** exist; every request hits `api-gateway`, so there is no HTTP `429` shedding at the perimeter.
-2. **Burst Absorption:** Small bursts are buffered so legitimate short spikes succeed.
+2. **Burst Absorption:** Short spikes are still directed straight to the gateway, which has limited ability to buffer traffic and therefore starves worker pools.
-3. **Selective Forwarding:** Only traffic within the configured rate passes through the HTTP/REST connector to `api-gateway`.
+3. **Selective Forwarding:** All traffic—legitimate and abusive—travels through the exposed HTTP/REST connector, so the gateway forwards overload to backends.
-4. **Visibility:** Blocked IPs and routes are logged centrally for quick remediation.
+4. **Visibility:** Observability is fragmented across services, making it harder to identify the dominant attacker IPs or routes in real time.

-Without the proxy, `api-gateway` attempts to process the entire flood, leading to CPU saturation, increased latency, and cascading 5xx errors.
+This lack of an edge reverse proxy means `api-gateway` must process the entire flood, leading to CPU saturation, increased latency, and cascading 5xx errors.
+The remainder of this section explains how embedding the reverse proxy inside the WAF fixes those gaps.

 ### 6. Response Measure